WellthCare

 By understanding how benefits vary by age, employers can:

 • Lower claims costs: Preventive care used early reduces expensive emergency claims later.
-WellthCare's $0-co-pay care used first keeps younger and mid-career employees healthy.
+WellthCare's $0-co-pay care first keeps younger and mid-career employees healthy.

 • Improve retention: Older employees value retirement security and Medicare support.
 Younger employees value instant rewards.
 WellthCare delivers both.

-• Reduce waste: The system’s automated compliance recordkeeping and behavior tracking eliminate the 20-25% waste in traditional healthcare spend.
+• Reduce waste: The system's automated compliance recordkeeping and behavior tracking eliminate 20–25% waste in traditional healthcare spend.

 ← Back to Blog